 Most cloud accounting platforms allow you to digitally store expense receipts—and even automatically organize them by client and category so tax time is a breeze.
 Every time you log in to the software, you’ll see at a glance what you’re spending and how profitable you are, without the headache of spreadsheets or an overflowing glove box.

 6. Easily and Automatically Charge Late Fees

 What do you do when your clients miss your payment terms?
 If you’re a busy contractor using a manual invoicing system, there’s a good chance you don’t notice right away, which could send the message that your payment terms are negotiable.

-You can set up a late payment reminder in cloud accounting that will automatically be sent by email at intervals you choose (e.g. 15, 60 and 90 days post due).
+You can set up a late payment reminder in cloud accounting that will automatically be sent by email at intervals you choose (e.g., 15, 60, and 90 days past due).
 You can also include late fees on your invoice so clients know if they miss the deadline they’re going to incur additional costs.

 7. Get Paid for Every Minute You’re Working

-Cloud accounting platforms feature time-tracking functions that allow you to simply start a timer and get ’er done.
-At the end of the project, you’ll have an accurate time log—including key information about how much time you spent on each task—ready to pop onto an invoice.
+Cloud accounting platforms feature time-tracking functions that allow you to simply start a timer and get to work.
+At the end of the project, you’ll have an accurate time log—including key information about how much time you spent on each task—ready to pop into an invoice.

 8. Automate Billing for Repeat Jobs and Customers

-Cloud accounting may very well be the holy grail you’ve been looking for to help you understand how you’re spending your time and take care of all the accounting tasks associated with running a small business.
+Cloud accounting may very well be the answer you’ve been looking for to help you understand how you’re spending your time and take care of all the accounting tasks associated with running a trades business.